 Soon the Brumidi Lodge rose to greater heights and finally spacious property on Deer Park Avenue was purchased.
 It is here that our building now stands.
 The Constantino Brumidi Lodge building is a lasting tribute to the men and women who performed with courage, strength and determination.
 The entrepreneurship of the Brumidi Lodge was soon in evidence as it established Bingo, Las Vegas sessions, Night at the Races, Scholarship programs for children of the membership, Health and Welfare programs for the members, Italian Feasts, Dances for all occasions, a Blood Bank, and many other programs that were beneficial to the community-at-large.

 The Constantino Brumidi Lodge is Community-conscious and Civic-oriented.
-For over 30 years we have been caring and giving to the community at large and with God’s help we will be doing it for another 100 years.
-Contributions are given to; Mending Hearts Inc., Association for the Help of Retarded Children, Boy Scouts, and Girl Scouts of America, St. Francis Hospital Heart Fund, North Babylon Scholarship Fund, Deer Park Scholarship Fund, Bishop’s Annual Appeal, Birth Defects, Cleary School for the Deaf, Cooley’s Anemia, Boy’s Town of Italy, Garibaldi’s Meucci Museum, Commission for Social Justice, etc..
+For over 50 years we have been caring and giving to the community at large and with God’s help we will be doing it for another 100 years.
+Contributions have been given to Boy Scouts, and Girl Scouts of America, St. Francis Hospital Heart Fund, North Babylon Scholarship Fund, Deer Park Fire Department, Deer Park Scholarship Fund, Bishop’s Annual Appeal, Birth Defects, Cleary School for the Deaf, Cooley’s Anemia, Boy’s Town of Italy, Garibaldi’s Meucci Museum, Commission for Social Justice, etc..

 About our Namesake